 As I’ve mentioned in previous posts about the flooring, it is a breeze to install.
-Other than having Corey’s help with prep work and moving furniture, I installed all of the flooring in our house by myself.
+Other than having Corey’s help with prep work and moving furniture, I installed all of the flooring in our house by myself (click here to see the details on the installation process).
 It’s pretty idiot-proof, and I honestly worried it wouldn’t be very durable with how simple it was – but that’s been far from the truth!
 I’m pretty passionate about telling the world how awesome this stuff is (I promise they’re not paying me to say this!), so here are some answers to the questions we get most frequently about our floor.

 How is it holding up?

 The flooring definitely has some dings and scratches from the dogs, but they’re far less noticeable than I would imagine they would be on real wood flooring.
 You can only see the scratches when the light hits the floor just right, and even then they aren’t bad enough to bother me.

 There are a few imperfections from installation – which are totally our fault.
 I blame this on not taking as much time as we should have with ensuring the floor was completely clean and free of bumps or dirt.
 There is one board where there was clearly a raised spot in the concrete that I missed, and you can see how it’s affecting the board.

 There are a couple of other boards that are peeling up on the edges due to some dust or imperfections underneath them.
 I think there are two in the whole house.